Apollys/PoEDynamicLootFilter/Readme.md

  - [x] Add support for essences
  - [x] Add support for div cards
  - [x] Add support for unique maps
- - [ ] Add first-time setup support
-   - Backend function `is_first_time`
-   - If yes, prompt user for profile name, create profile, explain how to configure options and add custom rules
  - [x] Make backend return exit codes so front end can detect errors
- - [ ] Make UI display error messages on important failures
-   - Failed to import filter
-   - Any others to think of?
  - [x] UI Redesign

 - - -